 Graduate student support is also competitively available from many other sources, such as the NIH, the Howard Hughes Medical Foundation, various private foundations such as the American Heart Association, Juvenile Diabetes Foundation, etc. Check with the USU Office of Research and/or the Graduate Education Office for various opportunities to compete for extramural funding.
 Since the USU SOM is federally funded, graduate students are also often eligible for federally-funded fellowships.

 USU provides an attractive package of financial support to students, which will be administered as a part-time Federal salary for your position as a Research Associate.
-The financial support of this package will be approximately $35,800 per year.
+The financial support of this package will be approximately $44,900 per year, at a part time rate of 64 hours per pay period.
 As an Administratively Determined (AD) Federal employee, your salary is subject to standard taxes and withholdings.
-Your net income will be ~$23,000 annually, following all standard and elected withholdings and deductions (e.g., Federal/state taxes and health insurance).

 As an AD employee, you will receive standard Federal benefits including contributions towards health insurance, retirement, and transit costs.
 Additionally, you have the option to decline certain benefits, which will increase your net income.
 Students are supported as Federal employees for the first 3 three years of their enrollment.
 After this period, students transition to employment as Research Associates by the Henry M. Jackson (HMJ) Foundation.
 These positions are supported by grants awarded to mentors or by fellowships awarded to students.